 - For too many, in the lack of crucial knowledge, reasoning power, motivation, and work skills.

-As technology drives the job market, requiring higher and higher skills, a very good example is the hair lace front wigs. the situation is only getting worse – more and more individuals are being left behind, unable to adequately and honorably support themselves.
+As technology drives the job market, requiring higher and higher skills, the situation is only getting worse – more and more individuals are being left behind, unable to adequately and honorably support themselves.

 - What’s driving this decline – the historical, economic, psychological and political reasons;